Date of Award

 The study used a quantitative, non-experimental, exploratory cross-national comparative design to explore and describe the differences between Lebanon and Egypt with regard to economic openness, the perceptions of business law, external anchors, the level of ethical behavior, and CSR.
 The questionnaire and historical data from the World Development Indicators from The World Bank database were used to test the hypotheses and answer the research questions.
 The target population was derived from two major private Lebanese banks (Bank Audi and BLOM Bank) operating in Lebanon and Egypt.
 The study used a sample of 200 participants: 100 bankers in Egypt, 100 bankers in Lebanon, and 50 from each bank in each country.

 The effects of external anchors and economic openness were measured by testing the average values for 2010 and 2011 of foreign direct investment and international trade, respectively, for both Lebanon and Egypt.
 A t-test was conducted.
 Both these measures were higher for Lebanon than they were for Egypt, but the Pearson r correlation did not result in significant differences.

 When testing the differences in the perceptions of business law and CSR between Lebanon and Egypt, the Pearson r correlations did result in significant correlations between CSR and law.

 When testing the differences in ethical behavior and CSR between Lebanon and Egypt, the Pearson r correlations also resulted in significant correlations between CSR and ethical behavior.

 Nasser, Ihab, "The Effects of the Economy, Perception of Business Law, External Anchors, and Ethical Behavior on Corporate Social Responsibility in Developing Countries" (2013).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 116.